Gaëtan Wittebolle.

 3. Upstash: rate limiting (anti-abuse) 7.
 Anthropic: generative AI (if your app uses AI) 8.
 Sentry: error monitoring in production

-The good news: all of them have a free plan that's enough to develop with.
-You only pay when you ship to production with real users.
+All of them ship a free plan that's enough to develop with.
+You only pay when you move to production with real users.

 Prerequisites: Docker and Node.js

-Before configuring the services, you'll need two tools on your machine.
+Before configuring the services, two tools on your machine.

 Docker (for the local database)

-Docker lets you run a Supabase database on your computer during development.
+Docker runs a Supabase database on your computer during development.
 You never touch production data.

 On macOS:

-1. Download Docker Desktop from docker.com/products/docker-desktop, it's free for individual use
+1. Download Docker Desktop from docker.com/products/docker-desktop, free for individual use

 2. Install it like any other application